/ Research, Doctorate/PhD, People, Info

 Zeynep Köylü is a senior assistant in the Department of English Language and Literature at the University of Basel.
 Her research interests include second language acquisition and language development in different contexts, especially in the context of studying abroad.
 She also focuses on advanced language assessment, English as a lingua franca and intercultural skills.

-In her project, archaeologist Dr. Pauline Maillard questions this externally determined image and the modern interpretation, which does not correspond to historical reality.
-She examines the material culture of mixed communities in Cyprus that emerged from complex migration patterns - particularly in the city of Kition (now Larnaca) - and the interactions between Cypriot and Levantine groups.
-Her aim is to reconstruct a new approach to the characterization of identity formation on the basis of archaeological, linguistic and social traces and thus to arrive at a more differentiated perception.
+In her project, archaeologist Dr. Pauline Maillard challenges this externally defined image and the modern interpretation that does not correspond to historical reality.
+She examines the material culture of communities resulting from complex migration patterns —particularly in the city of Kition (today: Larnaka)—and explores the interactions between Cypriot and Levantine populations.
+Her goal is to develop a new approach to characterize identity formation through archaeological, linguistic, and social evidence, contributing to a more nuanced understanding of this multifaceted culture.

-Pauline Maillard is currently conducting research at the University of Fribourg.
-She studies material culture in the Mediterranean region and specializes in the archaeology of ancient Cyprus.
-Her main interests are the study of sound art and, in a broader sense, the history of ancient material culture and the anthropological aspects of image-making in networked societies.
+Pauline Maillard currently conducts research at the University of Fribourg.
+Her work focuses on the material culture of the Mediterranean world, with a specialization in the archaeology of ancient Cyprus.
+Her main research interests include the study of clay craftmanship, and more broadly the history of ancient material culture and the anthropological aspects of image creation within entangled population groups.

 in 1918, the First Czechoslovak Republic came into being after the First World War and the collapse of the Austro-Hungarian Monarchy.
 Although the founding of the state was democratic, there were many enemies of democracy.
 The state had to defend itself against extremists without becoming authoritarian itself.